-At Designer Dirt we are lucky enough to have local artisans exhibit their work with us - and it's wonderful!
+At Designer Dirt we are lucky enough to have so many local artisans exhibit their work with us - and it's wonderful!

 Artisan Soap Works

 Katy Shekell creates stunning soaps in small batches from high quality ingredients, that are an artwork in themselves.
 No two pieces of soap are the same.
 Originally she trained as a landscape architect and in environmental management in Germany and then worked in project management after moving to Australia, but had a career change after having her daughter.
-Now she runs her own business and is also the co-ordinator for the Hidden Treasure's Bloom Festival.
+Now she runs her own business.

 She's loving this new direction and is expanding her range to include more body care products.